AminuATG/Finora-Pay/README.md

 ## Vision

-Finora Pay transforms income into structured financial behavior for Africa’s global workforce.
+Finora Pay aims to become the financial operating system for Africa’s global workforce—where income is not just received, but intelligently structured for growth.